Street Fighter (UDON comics): Street Fighter Origins (2013, 2023)

-Plot
+Akuma

 Decades ago in rural Japan, Akuma and his older brother Gouken were raised by their father Yoshinori and worked as rice farmers.
 One night, Yoshinori is confronted by a group of assassins.
 The leader of the group reveals that Yoshinori was previously known as Gyūki and that he was a first generation disciple of Goutetsu, who mastered the Ansatsuken fighting style.
 The leader's father and Gyūki became assassins after they were dismissed by Goutetsu for secretly training to harness the Dark Hado.
 Eventually Gyūki condemned the Dark Hado and killed his fellow assassins and the leader's father before changing his name and starting a family.
 As their father is beaten to death by the killers, Akuma, Gouken, and their mother flee their home.

 Months later, Akuma and Gouken have taken refuge in a cave in the mountains.
 Their mother is traumatized by Gyūki's death and has lost the will to live.
 Akuma views his parents as weak and wants to grow strong enough to face his father's killer while Gouken believes they should remain hidden and only focus taking care of themselves.
 While training in the wilderness, Akuma is mauled by a bear and rescued by his father's master, Goutetsu, who agrees to train him in Ansatsuken.
 Five years later, Goutetsu's dojo is visited by a Tokyo fight promoter, who offers Akuma the opportunity to come fight for him.
 Akuma refuses to go with the promoter, but decides to leave the dojo to learn more about the outside world.
-Shortly after Akuma leaves, Gouken arrives at the dojo and requests Goutetsu to train him, as he realized he could not rely solely on himself after his mother's death.
+Right after Akuma leaves, Gouken arrives at the dojo and asks Goutetsu to train him, as he realized he could not rely solely on himself after his mother's death.